 The largest session we hosted so far had 377 users.
 Although this case is a bit extreme, the board remained operational and collaboration was successful.
-A more common scenario that we see almost every week is around 200 users (editors) working simultaneously on the same board.
+A more common scenario that we see almost every week is around 200 users (editors/commentors) working simultaneously on the same board.

 We test our app regularly with a higher number of users, but it is too early for us to say that everyone’s’ experience will be seamless if you go over 300 collaborators.
-The above limit doesn't apply to viewers, so you can invite more of them to observe (up to +700 viewers or commenters, 1000 connections per board).
+The above limit doesn't apply to viewers, so you can invite more of them to observe (with a maximum of 1000 total users per board).

 Consider that the board is likely to slow down gradually with the number of users or lag to some extent during intensive user activity.
 Participants with older and less powerful devices will experience a slow-down earlier.